 At the University of Waterloo, the Governor General's Academic Gold Medals for graduate studies will be awarded at Spring Convocation.
 Students who graduate in spring or graduate in the fall of the previous calendar year will be eligible for nomination.

 Graduate Studies and Postdoctoral Affairs (GSPA) administers the nomination and selection process.
 Each Faculty may nominate one student at the master's level and one at the doctoral level.
-Faculty nominations and final selection by the Advisory Committee on Graduate Scholarships and Awards, and the Associate Vice-President, Graduate Studies and Postdoctoral Affairs will use the following general criteria:
+Faculty nominations and final selection by the Advisory Committee on Graduate Scholarships and Awards, and the Associate Vice-President, GSPA will assess highest academic standing through an examination of the following criteria:

 a) Scholarship/Research - in the form of publications, major research papers, presentations (normalized for research area); evidence of creativity/originality should be identified in some way (e.g., external examiner's report, or report from supervisor of research paper).